Idaho

 A new future for Panther Creek

-The parcel that WRC acquired lies about midway up Panther Creek and was a private inholding within the National Forest, slated for development.
-The stretch of the river that runs through the property is considered a top priority for salmon, steelhead and bull trout recovery by both the U.S. Forest Service and the Shoshone-Bannock Tribes.
-By purchasing the land and conveying it to the National Forest, we will set the stage for restoration and ensure the property remains conserved forever.
+The stretches of the river that run through the two properties are considered a top priority for salmon, steelhead and bull trout recovery by both the U.S. Forest Service and the Shoshone-Bannock Tribes.
+These projects are also a win for wildlife like mountain lion, gray wolf, Rocky Mountain elk, mule deer and diverse bird species that inhabit the area.
+By purchasing the lands and conveying them to the National Forest, we have set the stage for restoration and ensured the property remains conserved forever.

 Critical support for our work on Panther Creek has been provided by the Upper Salmon Conservation Action Program and Idaho Conservation League/Jervois, the Betlach Family Foundation and a generous donation from Montgomery Properties, LLC.